 Non winged cars are quite the opposite – with no wing they naturally load the right side in the corners as the car is sliding.
 The most effective use for a bump spring on a non-winged car is the RR corner.

 One thing to watch out for when tuning working with bump springs is real rough tracks – I don’t recommend bump springs or stops on rough tracks.
 What can happen is the car can hit the bump spring hard when the car goes through the roughness and when it hits hard it can actually compress the sidewall of the tire causing the tire to bounce when it unloads and generally when they start bouncing they don’t stop until the red flag is out.
 As with anything in racing – common sense is your best tool.

 When choosing a different bump stop or purchasing a new bump stop looks can be deceiving.
 There are multiple different colors and shapes and sizes of bump stops on the market.
 None of this means anything.
 The only thing that should really come into play when selecting a bump stop is the actual stiffness of the material as it is compressed and rebounds.
 If the retailer who is selling the bump stops doesn’t have any data on them I would highly recommend you find one who does.
 You are kidding yourself if you think squeezing them with your hand is any way to judge them.
 As important as bump stops have become it is only smart to have some data on what you are putting on your car.

-To generalize – bump stops are a tool that can be used to make you faster but not every person is cut out to understand the data and applications of tuning with them.
+To generalize – bump springs and stops are a tool that can be used to make you faster but not every person is cut out to understand the data and applications of tuning with them.
 By no means am I saying that it is a must to be aggressively tuning and changing bump stops all the time to be able to compete but to point out the possibilities that are available should you choose to get deeper into working with them.
 If you have any questions or comments about what you have read here you can feel free to contact me.